 WiFi IEEE 802.11 Types Includes:

-Standards 802.11a 802.11b 802.11g 802.11n 802.11ac 802.11d WiGig 802.11af White-Fi 802.11ah Sub GHz Wi-Fi 802.11ax Wi-Fi 6 802.11be Wi-Fi 7
+Standards 802.11a 802.11b 802.11g 802.11n 802.11ac 802.11ad WiGig 802.11af White-Fi 802.11ah Sub GHz Wi-Fi 802.11ax Wi-Fi 6 802.11be Wi-Fi 7

-802.11 topics: Wi-Fi IEEE 802.11 basics Standards Security Wi-Fi Bands Router location & coverage How to buy the best Wi-Fi router
+802.11 topics: Wi-Fi IEEE 802.11 basics Standards Wi-Fi Alliance generations Security Wi-Fi Bands Router location & coverage How to buy the best Wi-Fi router

-IEEE 802.11ax is a new standard in the IEEE 802.11 series.
-It has been designed to provide some significant improvements over 802.11ac, especially in terms of deployment of WLANs in dense areas, as well as improvements i spectral efficiency and user access.
+802.11ax has been designed to provide significant improvements over 802.11ac, especially in terms of deployment of WLANs in dense areas, as well as improvements i spectral efficiency and user access, and many other features.

 IEEE 802.11ax basics